grkml/tree-data-structures/README.md

 The height of any node is measured through the deepest ```child``` node it has.
 So the height of Benjen Stark is 0, while the height of Rickard Stark is 2.

 ## Designing the Data Structure
 In order to store this data structure in memory, we have to come up with an efficient design to do so.
-Lets first try represent each node in a Java class called ```TreeNode```:
+Lets first try represent each node in a Java class called ```TreeNode```.
+To be able to sew together a tree, we'll have each node host 3 sets of data:
+1. ```name``` - The family member's name
+2. ```firstChild``` - A pointer to the first child's TreeNode Object, if any
+3. ```nextSibling``` - A pointer to a sibling's TreeNode Object, if any

 ```java
 class TreeNode {